svermeulen/vim-NotableFt/README.md

 `let g:NotableFtUseDefaults = 0`

-And then remapping the desired keys to the `<plug>` mappings in your .vimrc (see the bottom of the file NotableFt.vim for an example).
+With this set, NotableFT will not remap anything.
+You can then remap whatever keys you want to the following `<plug>NotableFt` mappings:

+    <plug>NotableFtRepeatSearchForward
+    <plug>NotableFtRepeatSearchBackward
+    <plug>NotableFtSearchFForward
+    <plug>NotableFtSearchFBackward
+    <plug>NotableFtSearchTForward
+    <plug>NotableFtSearchTBackward

+See the file `NotableFt.vim` for an example of how to map to these.